Nuitka/Nuitka-Action/README.md

 ## Current Limitations

 - Not all Nuitka options are currently exposed as input parameters to this action.
+We welcome PRs in case you find anything missing.

 - The version of the Nuitka package (and its dependencies) are currently hard-coded.
 Eventually, we'll add support for you to specify versions of these packages -- probably just by disabling installing these packages as part of the action so you can do it in your workflow.

 - Not many examples yet that demonstrate how to use this action in practice.

 # Some Example Projects